p1ndsvin/uncertainty-wizard/README.md

 #### Contributing
 Issues and PRs are welcome!
 Before investing a lot of time for a PR, please open an issue first, describing your contribution.
 This way, we can make sure that the contribution fits well into this repository.
-We also mark issues which are great to start contributing as as [good first issues](https://github.com/testingautomated-usi/uncertainty-wizard/contribute).
+We also mark issues which are great to start contributing as [good first issues](https://github.com/testingautomated-usi/uncertainty-wizard/contribute).
 If you want to implement an existing issue, don't forget to comment on it s.t. everyone knows that you are working on it.